satiwari26/Computer-Networks/README.md

 ## Computer Networks
-My solution to CPE464 intro to computer networks programs and labs.
+My solution to CPE464 intro to computer networks projects and labs.